egenejosh/printf/README.md

-This is the first duo task in the alx engineering program by Josh and Aso
+This is the first duo task in the alx software engineering program by Josh and Aso

 This is printf Project